Ampex/messageBoard/README.md

-It is simply weather app bar for searching a interesting git projects.
+It is a simply chat board app for guests.

 # Live demo here: [DEMO](https://bkasperski.pl/weather)